 - □ Is the power-on light lit?
-If not, see Section 5.4.1, "Power Light does not Light". - □ Are any other front panel LEDs lit? - □ Have any of the fan motors stopped?
-Use the server management subsystem to check the fan status. - □ Have your fans speeded up in response to an overheating situation? - □ Have your fans speeded up in response to a fan that has failed? - □ Are the fan power connectors properly connected to the server board? - □ Is the cable from the front panel board connected to the both the front panel board and to the server board? - Are the power supply cables properly connected to the server board? - □ Are there any shorted wires caused by pinched-cables or have power connector plugs been forced into power connector sockets the wrong way?
+If not, see Section 7.4.1, "Power Light does not Light". - □ Are any other front panel LEDs lit? - Have any of the fan motors stopped?
+Use the server management subsystem to check the fan status. - □ Have your fans speeded up in response to an overheating situation? - □ Have your fans speeded up in response to a fan that has failed? - □ Are the fan power connectors properly connected to the front panel board? - □ Is the cable from the front panel board connected to the both the front panel board and to the server board? - □ Are the power supply cables properly connected to the server board? - □ Are there any shorted wires caused by pinched-cables or have power connector plugs been forced into power connector sockets the wrong way?

-5.4.5 Cannot Connect to a Server
+7.4.5 Cannot Connect to a Server

-- □ Make sure the network cable is securely attached to the correct connector at the system back panel. - □ Try a different network cable.
+- □ Make sure the network cables are securely attached to the correct connectors at the system front or back panel. - □ Try different network cables. - Make sure you are using the correct and the current drivers.
+Go to http:// support.intel.com/support/telecom/computeboards/nsw1u/ for a link to the drivers. - □ Make sure the driver is loaded and the protocols are bound.

-- Make sure you are using the correct and the current drivers.
-Go to http:// support.intel.com/support/telecom/computeboards/nsw1u/ for a link to the drivers. - □ Make sure the driver is loaded and the protocols are bound. - □ Make sure the hub port is configured for the same duplex mode as the network controller. - □ Make sure the correct networking software is installed. - □ If you are directly connecting two servers (without a hub), you will need a crossover cable. - Check the network controller LEDs next to the NIC connectors.
+- □ Make sure the hub port is configured for the same duplex mode as the network controller. - □ Make sure the correct networking software is installed. - □ If you are directly connecting two servers (without a hub), you will need a crossover cable. - □ Check the network controller LEDs next to the NIC connectors for activity.

-5.4.6 Diagnostics Pass but the Connection Fails
+7.4.6 Diagnostics Pass but Connection(s) Fail

-- □ Make sure the network cable is securely attached. - □ Make sure you specify the correct frame type in your NET.CFG file.
+- □ Make sure the network cables are securely attached. - □ Make sure your network settings are correct.